-A basic disclosure certificate shows any 'unspent' criminal convictions you may have in the UK.
+A basic disclosure is a criminal record check.
+You get a certificate showing any 'unspent' criminal convictions you may have.
 Unspent means you need to declare them.
 You can use this certificate to show to prospective employers or other people that need to know this information.

-You can apply for a basic disclosure yourself for any reason, for example:
+You can apply online for a basic disclosure yourself for any reason, for example:

 - a job application

 You do not have to pay for disclosures if you are a coronavirus response worker.

 To qualify for a free disclosure, a coronavirus response worker must meet all 3 criteria.